hamishmack/ghci-fork/README.md

 ## Using `:fork`

 `:fork` forks a thread and stores it in the process environment.
-If another thread was allready in the selected "slot" it uses `killThread` and waits for it to terminate before starting the new thread.
+If another thread was already in the selected "slot" it uses `killThread` and waits for it to terminate before starting the new thread.